mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 causing the players to generate plots on behalf of the Referee.

-Legal and administrative opposition has one other advantage for the ‘bad guys’; their dirty work is done by innocent cops, port workers and customs officials.
+Legal and administrative opposition has one other advantage for the 'bad guys'; their dirty work is done by innocent cops, port workers and customs officials.
 If the characters take the direct approach and try to intimidate these people or simply shoot them, they will come into conflict with law enforcement, port authority security and maybe even the planetary army or the Imperial Marine Corps.
 Even if they survive the results, this creates new problems for the travellers with no effort needed on the part of their enemies.
-If the Travellers are on a Ministry of Justice ‘most wanted’ list and the Navy is searching for their ship, their task (whatever it is) becomes virtually impossible.
+If the Travellers are on a Ministry of Justice 'most wanted' list and the Navy is searching for their ship, their task (whatever it is) becomes virtually impossible.

 (^128) AAADDVENTURINGDVVEENNTTUURRIINNGG